Adela Acosta's politics are painted in bright colors on the walls of her school.

 Her troubled home life left Acosta little opportunity to study English.
 No one in her family's tiny three-bedroom apartment, which housed her parents, a grandmother, four uncles and two cousins, spoke the language well.
-Many hours were spent taking care of her father, who was addicted to heroin.
+Many hours also were spent taking care of her father, who was addicted to heroin.

 Despite it all, Acosta managed to study and excel at school.
 That was enough to earn her a scholarship to the University of Kansas, where she received undergraduate and master's degrees in education.
 She spent years as an educational consultant in Indiana and then Connecticut, advising would-be educators on how to teach blacks, Hispanics and Native Americans.